 Choose crisp sugar snap peas with firm, green pods.
 Avoid any that are darker or lighter green.
 Sweet and delicious sugar snap peas are also great for snacking.

 Unlike the asparagus you find year round, fresh spring asparagus spears look and taste their best when they’re in season.
 Look for straight, crisp, green stalks.
+Try this Lemon Baked Asparagus recipe!

 Because research has shown that the greatest concentration of carotenoids in avocados occurs in the dark green flesh just beneath the skin, don’t slice into that dark green portion any more than necessary.
 Better yet, the best method is what the California Avocado Commission calls the “nick and peel” method – where you peel the avocado like a banana.
+Get the tips on how to properly peel here.